PaloAltoNetworks/Splunk-Apps/README.md

 # Now, sync your local with the remote to pull the new
 # commits made by the release bot.
+git fetch --all --tags
 git pull origin master
 git checkout develop
 git merge master
 git push origin develop

+# Now you're ready to branch again and work on the next feature.
 ```